Xi'an Budget Travel Guide

 7. Eating Well in Xi’an—Without Emptying Your Wallet

 Hungry in Xi’an?
 Perfect—this city is a street food paradise, and you don’t need a big budget to enjoy it.
+You can eat like a local for under 10 RMB.
+That’s the magic of traveling smart.

 Start with a Roujiamo—crispy flatbread stuffed with juicy pork or beef.
 It costs just 6–10 RMB.
 Locals love Qinyu Roujiamo, and once you try it, you’ll know why.